Sierra Hull: 25 Trips

 Released on February 28, 2020, co-produced by Hull and producer / engineer Shani Gandhi, features guitarist Mike Seal, bassist Ethan Jodziewicz, violinist Alex Hargreaves, and fiddler Christian Sedelmyer, together with bassist Viktor Krauss, guitarist Bryan Sutton, multi-instrumentalist Stuart Duncan, and steel guitarist Paul Franklin, and guest appearances by Molly Tuttle, Ron Block, Mindy Smith, Ronnie Bowman, Katie Pruitt, Angel Snow, and Hull's husband, multi-instrumentalist Justin Moses.

 Liam Lewis opined, "25 Trips is an eclectic album, with a contemporary feel, showcasing Hull’s songwriting and exceptional vocals, crystal clear but with emotion and character, on 13 songs, self and co-written on the pleasures and travails of becoming the person and the musician she is today."

 Hull appeared as one of the musicians on Cuttin' Grass, the 2020 bluegrass album by Sturgill Simpson.

+A Tip Toe High Wire

+Released on Mar 7, 2025, this album is her first self-published album since her debut, Angel Mountain, in 2002.
+It features Tim O'Brien, Aoife O'Donovan, and Béla Fleck.
+Rolling Stone reported that the album name is a "[nod] to the fine line that Hull walks, keeping one foot in tradition and the other in the progressive quest."

 Personal life

-Hull married fellow bluegrass musician Justin Moses on May 14, 2017.
+Hull has a brother, Cody, and is a distant cousin of former United States Secretary of State Cordell Hull.
+She married fellow bluegrass musician Justin Moses on May 14, 2017.
 Hull and Moses tour together.
 She lives in Nashville.